-Pending UC Approval A-G "F" Requirement
+Pending UC Approval, A-G "F" Requirement

-Grade:12Duration:Year CoursePrerequisite:Must have completed or be concurrently enrolled in Drama 2, as well as concurrently enrolled in a choir class.Location:CNHS
+Prerequisite: Must have completed or be concurrently enrolled in Drama 2, as well as concurrently enrolled in a choir class.

 This course is designed to introduce actors to the fundamentals of Musical Theatre.
 Students enrolled in this course will develop their knowledge of the historical and social significance of musical theater as well as study the lineage of the American Musical from opera to present day.
-Actors will practice and apply myriad components of musical theater performance including vocabulary, audition techniques, vocal health, styles of dance, genre's of music, and sharpening their overall storytelling and performance skills.
-Actors will be introduced to the fundamentals of music theory and sight singing; a crucial part of professional musical theater performance.
-Actor's will develop their vocal and physical expression as they analyze, rehearse, and perform roles from a variety of Broadway musicals.
-Students will develop their creative expression and an appreciation for the aesthetic value of theatre and they will be able to connect it to other subjects and art forms, building their confidence across the curriculum and specifically in fine arts.
+Actors will practice and apply myriad components of musical theater performance including vocabulary, audition techniques, vocal health, styles of dance, genres of music, and sharpening their overall storytelling and performance skills.
+Actors will be introduced to the fundamentals of music theory and sight singing; a crucial part of professional musical theatre performance.
+Actors will develop their vocal and physical expression as they analyze, rehearse, and perform roles from a variety of Broadway musicals.
+Students will develop their creative expression and an appreciation for the aesthetic value of theatre, and they will be able to connect it to other subjects and art forms, building their confidence across the curriculum and specifically in fine arts.
 For all summative assessments, students will take on different roles as performers, directors, and choreographers for scenes presented in class and for the public.
 The course will culminate in a prepared community cabaret performance.